baptiste-meynet/baptiste-meynet/README.md

 ### 🔍 Identifying Key Challenges in Marketing
 In this role, I recognized two significant challenges in the marketing industry:
-- **Data-Driven Decision-Making:** There is a growing demand for marketing strategies based on robust data.
+- **Data-Driven Decision-Making:** There is a growing demand for marketing strategies rooted in solid data insights to maximize return on investment.
-- **Automation Potential:** Many manual tasks could be improved with automation, offering a chance to boost efficiency and reduce errors.
+- **Automation Potential:** Many manual tasks could be improved with automation, which could help boost efficiency and reduce errors.

 ### 💡 Discovering a Passion for Data & Automation
 These insights ignited my passion for data analytics, data visualization, and AI-powered automation.
 I realized that by harnessing these tools, I could help elevate marketing strategies and boost the performance of media agencies.

 ### 🚀 Embarking on a New Journey
 Now, I’m leveraging my technical background to dive deeper into data analytics and automation.
-My mission is to uncover valuable marketing insights and drive transformational growth by merging engineering precision with marketing innovation.
+I aim to integrate engineering thinking into businesses and organizations by uncovering valuable insights and achieve transformative growth.

 # 💻 Tech Stack
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)